Deadline: September 17, 2019

 - projected to continue in the future.

-The entire submission must be submitted online by October 5, 2018 through the AIA.
+The entire submission must be submitted online by (TBD) through the AIA.
 For detailed submission requirements please refer to the AIA Honors and Awards webpage or SUBMIT NOW!

 Each submission shall contain the following information: